-The Wise Pattern technique is the incision style that surgeons most commonly use for a breast enlargement and uplift procedure.
+The Wise Pattern technique is the incision style that surgeons most commonly used for a breast enlargement and uplift procedure.
 This involves making an anchor-like incision on the breast.
-This incision permits the removal of more excess skin and tissue after insertion of the breast implants.
+This incision permits the removal of more excess skin and tissue after the insertion of the breast implants.

 This is a reliable technique that provides an excellent lift to even the most sagging breasts.
-The other kinds of incision patterns your surgeon may use include the following:
+The other kinds of incision patterns the surgeon may use include the following:

-The surgeon may use a crescent incision if you have minor breast sagging.
+The surgeon may use a crescent incision if the patients only have minor breast sagging.
 It cannot achieve a great degree of lift, which means that surgeons do not often use it.

-Surgeons use this incision less commonly.
+Surgeons use this incision infrequently.
 They may use this incision if they have mild to moderate breast sagging.

-Before surgery, the surgeon will discuss the types of breast implant available and together the patient and the surgeon will decide which is the most suitable option.
-The surgeon will then insert this implant into your breast.
+Before surgery, the surgeon will discuss the types of breast implant available, and together the patient and the surgeon will decide which is the most suitable option.
+The surgeon will then insert this implant into the breast.
 They can place the implant over the chest muscle (pectoralis major), under the chest muscle or as a combination of both.

 Subglandular implants (over the chest muscle)